 The win would kick start a 13-3 April for the Grizzlies to finish out the regular season and give the Grizzlies the #4 seed in the Western Conference playoffs.
 (CL)

-Tags: Chicago Bulls Lionel Hollins Los Angeles Lakers Marc Gasol Memphis Grizzlies Miami Heat Mike Conley Jr. NBA Oklahoma City Thunder Phoenix Suns Rudy Gay Tony Allen Western Conference Zach Randolph
+Tags: Chicago Bulls Lionel Hollins Los Angeles Lakers Marc Gasol Memphis Grizzlies Miami Heat Mike Conley Jr. NBA News Oklahoma City Thunder Phoenix Suns Rudy Gay Tony Allen Western Conference Zach Randolph